Summary of Table Service Functionality

 LINQ Query Operators

-The Table service supports using language-integrated queries (LINQ) with the .NET Client Library for WCF Data Services to access data.
+The Table service supports using language-integrated queries (LINQ).
 Only these LINQ query operators are supported for use with the Table service:

-For more information, see Query Operators (Table Service Support).
+For more information, see Query Operators Supported for the Table Service.

 LINQ Comparison Operators